 Tackle the Exam by Importance

 Once you see the exam questions in front of you, take a moment to quickly review them and then group them by importance.
 Start with the questions you consider important and those you are confident about.
 Also, address any questions that fall into the easier category.
 By following this approach, you will save a lot of time.
-Dedicate the remaining time to questions you’re unsure how to tackle or those that require more in-depth processing.
-This way, you’ll be able to manage your time better and increase productivity.

 These are some basic steps you can follow if you want to relieve stress before an exam, quickly and efficiently, and importantly, in the long run.
 Before the exam, make a list of key points to review right before heading into the test.
 A few hours before the exam, spend time with loved ones, relax, accept things as they are, and breathe deeply.
 When you approach the exam, it’s important to keep a cool head, stay focused, and remain calm.
 Remember breathing exercises that can help you during stressful moments.
 Also, support your body with natural herbal extracts like passionflower and L-theanine, along with B vitamins, which can help alleviate feelings of nervousness and stress in all stressful situations.
 Finally, remember that exams are just a part of life, not the whole of it.
 Don’t measure your worth based on the grades you receive but believe in yourself and your abilities.